codecapsules-io/incident-response-plan/playbooks/playbook-defacement.md

     * Sawmill
     * Deep Log Analyzer

-`TODO: Expand investigation steps, including key questions and strategies, for website defacement.`

 ### Remediate

 * **Plan remediation events** where these steps are launched together (or in coordinated fashion), with appropriate teams ready to respond to any disruption.
 * **Consider the timing and tradeoffs** of remediation actions: your response has consequences.

 #### Contain

-`TODO: Customize containment steps, tactical and strategic, for website defacement.`

-`TODO: Specify tools and procedures for each step, below.`

 1. Backup all data stored on the web server for forensic purposes.
 2. As previously mentioned, make sure to take the defaced page's server down temporarily while investigation occurs.